 - Salt is a preservative.
 It preserves what would otherwise decay.
 Before the days of refrigeration, people would pack meat in salt to preserve it.
 In the absence of salt, bacteria causes meat to go bad.
 Our job is to be on the meat and not just having a good time in the saltshaker (church).
 We have so much fun in the saltshaker that we allow the meat to go bad.
 Don’t get me wrong, church is not supposed to be dead and boring.
 We are to have a lively and fun time in church, but that is to motivate us to do our job and go outside the doors of the church to get on the meat.

 - Salt produces thirst.
 Taverns provide an abundance of salty snacks.
 They don’t provide them because they’re nice guys, they simply know that those snacks make people thirsty and then their customers will purchase more to drink.
-If we are being the salt Jesus says we are to be then the world will become thirsty for what we have and see Jesus as the only one who can satisfy their thirsty soul (John.4:13).
+If we are being the salt Jesus says we are to be, the world will become thirsty for what we have and see Jesus as the only one who can satisfy their thirsty souls (John.4:13).

 - Salt penetrates.
 In Indiana our roads are often salted during the winter to melt ice and we see the result in some of our older vehicles as rust eats through the body of the cars.
-We are to penetrate the kingdom of darkness and the hearts of the lost.
-If we’re not impacting our world, then something is wrong.
+We are to penetrate the kingdom of darkness and the hearts of mankind.
+If we’re not impacting and penetrating the world, then something is wrong.
 We are not being what Jesus has called us to be.
-Let’s be the light and salt we are supposed to be as Jesus’ disciples.
-Let it also be said of us, “These that have turned the world upside down have come here also” (Acts 17:6).
+Let’s be the light and salt we are called to be as Jesus’ disciples.
+Let it be said of us, “These that have turned the world upside down have come here also” (Acts 17:6).